 The challenge is that in our modern political sensibilities and two-party system, we set things up as a binary decision: left versus right, liberal or conservative, Democrat or Republican.

 This is the classic either/or that pits one side against another.
 If you choose X, you stand against Y. Paper or plastic, with cheese or without, Yankees or Red Sox, gas or electric, good or evil.

 The list goes on, but the juxtaposition of two forces makes it seem as if everything is binary rather than nuanced.
 The world is rarely that starkly different.

 This positioning appeals to our base instinct that, when given two options, we can easily choose one of them.
 And it works.
 Because the flip side is too much information.

-And in business, if you decide to support one side, you’re automatically vilified by the other.
 On our reactionary platforms, we read the headline first and the main article later—or more likely, never.
 The public digs in and forms its opinion based on limited facts, and in a nuanced situation, there’s little room for explication.

 Oh sure, the Twitter thread has evolved, making the platform a potentially more useful tool than the sniper-like @ reply feature alone.
 I wish threads existed back in my days at Ford.

 Aside: here’s a useful bit of advice on how to write a tweetstorm.